Transparency and documentation

 • Other voluntary regimes (such as the Fair Tax Mark in the UK, the global B Team’s “Responsible Tax Principles”) and the recently launched Tax Responsibility and Transparency index (benchmark for business in five key areas of tax conduct) continue to have an impact on the tax transparency disclosures of some groups.

-• Developments in the EU, such as the public country-by-country reporting (PCBCR), as well as well as the Australian PCBCR bill currently progressing through Parliament, will also drive the broader tax transparency response.
+• Developments in the EU, such as the public country-by-country reporting (PCBCR) for which the European Commission has recently released the final version of the reporting mechanism, as well as well as the recently adopted Australian PCBCR law, will also drive the broader tax transparency response.

 • UK groups with significant EU presence or operations may be in scope of some or all of the above-mentioned EU reporting initiatives.